fmjaeschke/identityiq_sandbox/README.md

 - vagrant
 - vagrant-vbguest (version 0.21 is preferred)
 - identityiq.war version 8.1
-- at least 10 GB of disc space (~6 GB for Oracle docker image + 2.5 GB to build Oracle docker image)
+- at least 10 GB of disc space (~6 GB for Oracle docker image itself + ~3 GB to build Oracle docker image)

 ## Troubleshooting
 **Q: I get constantly errors like 'An error occurred during installation of VirtualBox Guest Additions' or version missmatch of installed VirtualBox guest extension and installed VirtualBox version.**